Eczbek/xieite/docs/math/MinimalIntegerSize.md

 <br/>

-Determines the minimal signed integer type for any reasonable amount of bits.
-Use with `xieite::math::ConditionalIntegerSign`.
+Determines the minimal unsigned integer type for any reasonable amount of bits.

 <br/><br/>